To me, a system in steady-state is a good thing. Input turns to output in a known steady form. A productive and efficient factory in the works.

 Disrupt the System

-"Dear Product Manager, change the roadmap, double the tasks with same amount of people, design and develop new features some of them involve new technology and zero 'know-how' by you and the team" and so on and so forth.
+"Dear Product Manager, change the roadmap, double the tasks with same amount of people, design and develop new features some of them involve new technology and zero 'know-how' by you and the team".

 Under the Spotlight